 The team makes their initial approach, Ana o Pea clearly visible in the imposing Mt Otemanu where legend holds that god descended on Bora Bora on a rainbow.

-The ascent is through at times quite thick vegetation & at a constant gradient; there’s wisdom in taking one’s time (& wisdom in having a guide):
+The ascent to Mt Otemanu cave is through at times quite thick vegetation & at a constant gradient; there’s wisdom in taking one’s time (& wisdom in having a guide):

 Things are looking good from the very first plateau – the initial photo below shows the coconut trees where Azdine stayed the first night when opening the passage upwards; great spot to pitch a tent!.
 The views are ‘360’ from here – ahead lie Bora Bora’s legendary over-water bungalows with Tahaa forming the background, behind is the imposing Mt Otemanu & the grotte that awaits you: